Project

 Actions #4

-Updated by राही अखेराजोत almost 2 years ago
+Updated by राही अखेराजोत about 2 years ago

 I suggest that Privacy Browser should warn the user before closing a tab (make it optional).